How to Delete Row with VBA and Shift Up Cells in Excel (11 Examples)

 Note: The code in the Module can be used for any worksheet of the workbook.

-1. Removing Specific Rows and Shift Up Remaining Cells with VBA
+Example 1 – Deleting Specific Rows and Shift Up Cells

-When you need to delete a specific row (either single or multiple) from the worksheet, you can just mention the row number or range of rows within your VBA code
+• When you need to delete specific rows from a worksheet, mention the row number or range of rows in your VBA code.

 1.1.
 Removing Single Row